-Cochrane systematic reviews of interventions aim to assess the benefits and harms of interventions used in healthcare and health policy decisions based on up-to-date research studies.
-We searched for all Cochrane systematic reviews that assessed the benefits and harms of medicines for adults with non-specific low back pain to produce an overview of Cochrane evidence.
+We searched for all Cochrane systematic reviews that assessed the benefits and harms of medicines for adults with non-specific LBP to produce an overview of Cochrane evidence.

-What evidence did we find?
+What did we find?

-As of June 2021, we found seven reviews (that included 103 unique trials with 22,238 participants).
-Most reviews (5/7, 71%) were assessed as having high methodological quality.
-The reviews reported data on six distinct medicines or medicine classes: paracetamol, NSAIDs (for example, ibruprofen), muscle relaxants (for example cyclobenzaprine), benzodiazepines (for example diazepam), opioids (for example tapentadol), and antidepressants (for example paroxetine).
-Most (5/7) reviews included participants reporting low back pain lasting greater than 6 weeks.
-The certainty of evidence ranged from very low to high.
+We found seven reviews (that included 103 studies on a total of 22,238 people).
+Five reviews were assessed as having high quality.
+The included reviews reported data on six distinct medicines or medicine classes: paracetamol, NSAIDs (for example, ibruprofen), muscle relaxants (for example, cyclobenzaprine), benzodiazepines (for example, diazepam), opioids (for example, tapentadol), and antidepressants (for example, paroxetine).
+Five reviews included participants reporting LBP lasting longer than six weeks.
+The confidence in the evidence ranged from very low to high.